A Rare Cause of Hyperandrogenism in Postmenopausal Women: Ovarian Stromal Hyperplasia

 TLDR Ovarian stromal hyperplasia can cause high testosterone in postmenopausal women and is treated by removing the ovaries.

-Ovarian stromal hyperplasia (OSH) is a rare cause of hyperandrogenism, particularly in postmenopausal women, characterized by non-neoplastic proliferation of ovarian stromal cells leading to excessive testosterone production.
-This case report discusses a 49-year-old postmenopausal woman with a history of polycystic ovary syndrome, type 2 diabetes, and obesity, who presented with hirsutism and elevated testosterone levels.
-Despite normal results from a dexamethasone suppression test and imaging showing no masses, bilateral salpingo-oophorectomy revealed OSH, normalizing her testosterone levels and improving hair distribution.
-OSH is diagnosed through histological evaluation post-oophorectomy, which is curative, and should be considered in patients with hyperandrogenism to ensure timely treatment.
+Ovarian stromal hyperplasia (OSH) is identified as a rare cause of hyperandrogenism in postmenopausal women, characterized by non-neoplastic proliferation of ovarian stromal cells leading to excessive testosterone production.
+The case study of a 49-year-old postmenopausal woman with a history of polycystic ovary syndrome, type 2 diabetes, and obesity, who presented with hirsutism, highlights the condition.
+Despite normal results from a dexamethasone suppression test and imaging showing no masses, bilateral salpingo-oophorectomy confirmed OSH, normalizing testosterone levels and improving hair distribution.
+OSH is rare, with about 1 case per 1000 hirsutism cases, and is associated with obesity, insulin resistance, and acanthosis nigricans.
+Diagnosis is confirmed through histological evaluation post-oophorectomy, which is curative, though GNRH agonist therapy is an alternative for non-surgical candidates.
+The study emphasizes the importance of considering OSH in differential diagnoses for timely treatment.

 Discuss this study in the Community →